geosolutions-it/events-tracker/README.md

 For the time being, keep the file as above, as the GeoServer data directory is using those exact values.
 This is suitable for development, we'll make it fully parametric later down the road.

-Before starting the project you will need to download the event data from NYC Open Data by following [these instruction](./nyc-open-data.md).
+Before starting the project you will need to download the New York event data from NYC Open Data by following [these instruction](./nyc-open-data.md).

 Once you have an ``new-york.csv`` file downloaded to the ``sql`` folder in this project, just run ``start.sh`` to build the web clients and start up PostgreSQL and GeoServer.
-Killing the process (CTRL-C) will result in the two docker containers to shut down.
-If you want to also remove the clients and containers, then use ``clean.sh``.

 You will know that your data has been completely loaded wehen your console contains both of the following messages: